cjdbarlow/bedside-notebook/disease/renal/aki.md

 	* Use azoles or echinocandins as alternatives to amphotericin B if able
 	* IV contrast

+Perioperative considerations:
+* Meticulous fluid management
+* Cardiac output and blood pressure control

 ###Supportive
 * Avoid hyperglycaemia
-	* Use IV insulin to maintain BSL 6 - 8 mmol/L
+	* Use IV insulin to maintain BSL 6-8 mmol/L
 * Maintain 20-30 kcal/kg/day of energy intake
 Enteric route if possible.
 * Avoid protein restriction